-Source: Annexure A of Directive 5 of 2013 by the Office of the Register of Banks, South African Reserve Bank https://www.resbank.co.za/en/home/publications/publication-detail-pages/prudential-authority/pa-deposit-takers/banks-directives/2013/5686
+Source: South African Reserve Bank (2013)

-The authorities stipulated the phase-in period shown in Table 3.2.
+The authorities stipulated the phase-in period shown in Table 2.
 The conservation buffer, countercyclical buffers, and the capital charge for domestic systemically important banks were only introduced in 2016.
 At the same time, the systemic risk capital requirement (Pillar 2A) was reduced to avoid double counting.
 In the main, the authorities persisted with the phase-in schedule will only minor deviations regarding the range-bound measures.